cakephp/docs/en/core-libraries/internationalization-and-localization.rst

      msgstr "J'ai {0,number} ans"

 .. note::
-    Translations are being cached - Make sure that you always clear the cache after making changes to translations!
-You can either use the :doc:`cache tool </console-commands/cache>` and run for example ``bin/cake cache clear _cake_core_``, or manually clear the ``tmp/cache/persistent`` folder.
+    Translations are cached - Make sure that you always clear the cache after making changes to translations!
+You can either use the :doc:`cache tool </console-commands/cache>` and run for example ``bin/cake cache clear _cake_core_``, or manually clear the ``tmp/cache/persistent`` folder (if using file based caching).

 Extract Pot Files with I18n Shell
 ---------------------------------